medusajs/medusa/docs/content/advanced/backend/subscribers/events-list.md

 ---
 description: 'Learn about the available events and their data payloads in Medusa.
-Events can be used to perform an action when the events are triggered.
-Events can be related to orders, customers, products, and other entities.'
+Events can be used to perform an action when the events are triggered.'
 ---

 # Events Reference